How to Control Moisture in the Beehive

 A moisture board is used in a beehive to absorb moisture and keep honeybees dry.
 In beekeeping, a moisture board can be made of many materials, including various wood products.
 Moisture is a leading cause of honeybee colony losses over winter.
 The moisture board replaces the inner cover in most cases and negates the need to have a top entrance for ventilation in the beehive.
 It wicks moisture from the inside of the beehive and releases it to the outside of the beehive.

-An advantage a moisture board has over a top entrance for ventilation, is that it prevents loss of heat from the beehive.
+An advantage a moisture board has over a top entrance for ventilation is that it prevents the loss of heat from the beehive.
 It actually insulates the beehive and improves heat retention while removing excess moisture from the air in the beehive.
-Heat loss through the top opening in a beehive over winter, causes bees to eat through their food much faster since they need to produce more heat for warming the beehive.
+Heat loss through the top opening in a beehive over winter, causes bees to eat their food much faster since they need to produce more heat for warming the beehive.
 Excessive heat loss causes increased food resource use and the colony can exhaust its honey stores before winter is over.
 Using a moisture board greatly reduces the chances of this downward spiral of heat loss and food consumption happening.

 A moisture board is best used without the beehive inner cover.
 In fact, it replaces the inner cover.
-A beehive shim placed over the top of the uppermost hive body, helps keep the moisture board in place over winter.
+A beehive shim placed over the top of the uppermost hive body helps keep the moisture board in place over winter.
 On top of the shim, place the beehive moisture board with the darker side facing up.
 You may add an inner cover insulation sheet or pad to improve heat retention.
 The beehive may be wrapped in a winter hive wrap too.

 Choosing a Beehive Moisture Board

 Moisture boards for use controlling moisture in beehives come in various sizes.
 They are also made using different materials based on the manufacturer’s preferences.
-The common moisture boards you can use in your beekeeping operation are made of Homasote, which is a cellulose-based fiber wallboard.
-Its composition closely resembles that of papier-mâché.
-The boards are made by recycling paper and compressing it at high temperature and pressure.
+The common moisture boards you can use in your beekeeping operation are made of Homasote, which is a cellulose-based fibre wallboard.
+Its composition closely resembles that of paper-mâché.
+The boards are made by recycling paper and compressing it at high temperatures and pressure.
 Some adhesive is added to the paper to make it form a board once it dries.
 Homasote typically comes in boards that are 4 feet wide and 8 feet long.
 Typically, the board is ½ inch thick.

 Use appropriately sized moisture boards in beehives.
 The moisture board for 10-frame Langstroth beehives cannot fit in smaller beehives.
 There are great moisture boards available to beekeepers for use in the different sizes of Langstroth beehives.
 8-frame and 5-frame nuc hives have their respectively sized moisture boards.
 Optionally, you may buy a large Homasote board and cut it up, to make moisture boards of appropriate sizes for respective beehive configurations.